WRECKAGE IN A BOTTLE (2019)

 Every great religion promises a pathway to love and peace and righteousness, and yet no religion has been spared from believers who have claimed their faith as a license to kill.
 Science allows us to communicate across the seas and fly above the clouds, to cure disease and understand the cosmos, but those same discoveries can be turned into more effective killing machines.
 The wars of the modern age teach us this truth.
 Technological progress without an equivalent progress in attitude can doom us.

 Ostend (in common with nearly the entirety of the country) was occupied by German forces and used as an access point to the sea for submarines and other light naval forces for much of the duration of World War I. As a consequence the port was subjected to two naval assaults by the Royal Navy.
 World War II involved a second occupation of the town by Germany within a period of little more than twenty years; an occupation which it shared this time with most of northern Europe.
 Both conflicts brought significant destruction to Ostend.
 In addition, other opulent buildings which had survived the wars were later replaced with structures in the modernist architecture style.

-© Text and translation by Lara van Oudenaarde
+© Text by Lara van Oudenaarde